open-contracting/software-development-handbook/docs/git/index.rst

    #123

-Most commits are made in pull requests, such that it's easy to find the related conversation on GitHub.
+Most commits are made in pull requests, such that it's easy to find the discussion on GitHub.
 As such, it's not necessary to provide a long narrative, if it exists in a pull request or linked issue.

 Reference: